 - Julianna Alitto – Social Sciences & Business

-The department chairs already have initiated their work on governance policy for the departments, division, and college, including tenure, retention, and promotion policy.
+The department chairs have begun their work on governance policy for the departments, division, and college, including tenure, retention, and promotion policy.
 Department chairs also will receive training in academic affairs and curriculum management, student affairs, business affairs, HR functions, and UWM’s department chair training.

 What is the timeline for recruiting a permanent dean for the CGS?
 How will recruitment work for other administrative positions within the CGS?